Noah Klose '15, center, visits a spice market in Jordan as part of Earlham's off-campus Middle East Studies program based in Amman.

 With 1,100 students representing nearly 80 countries, Earlham is also committed to creating a global learning community on campus.

-In the 2014 U.S. News and World Report’s annual college rankings, Earlham is ranked fifth among national liberal arts colleges for the largest percentage of international students on campus.
+In the 2014 U.S. News and World Report’s annual college rankings, Earlham is ranked 6th among national liberal arts colleges for the largest percentage of international students on campus.

 — EC —